Reality overwhelms hope for Cowboys, last in woeful NFC East

 Start with an offensive line looking as if it will be permanently altered by injuries after battling them all season.
 And that’s on an offense among the worst in the NFL since star quarterback Dak Prescott’s season-ending ankle injury.

 The Cowboys (3-8) were supposed to play Baltimore on Thursday after a 41-16 loss to Washington on Thanksgiving Day.
-Because of COVID-19 issues involving the Ravens, the game is tentatively rescheduled for Dec.
-7. Things could change again if Baltimore and Pittsburgh don’t play a twice-delayed game Tuesday night.
+Because of COVID-19 issues involving the Ravens, the game has been rescheduled twice, now set for Tuesday, Dec.
+8, because of three postponements of the Baltimore-Pittsburgh Thanksgiving game that is now scheduled for Wednesday.

 Whenever Dallas does return to the field, the idea of getting past Washington, the New York Giants and Philadelphia to win the NFC East and make the playoffs will be far-fetched.
 The Cowboys have lost three straight division games, and five of six overall.